simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 ### The Flock-You Detection Project

-The **open-source Flock-You project** has revolutionized counter-surveillance capabilities.
+The **open-source Flock-You project** has transformed counter-surveillance capabilities.
 Developed by security researchers and catalogued in the GitHub repository **`colonelpanichacks/flock-you`**, this project enables:

 - **Real-time detection** of Flock Safety cameras via WiFi signatures
 - **Affordable hardware platforms** ($40-$110) for consumer-level detection